 copyright Jump Cut: A Review of Contemporary Media, 1980, 2005

 The following leaflet calling for a protest against DRESSED TO KILL was distributed in San Francisco.
-In addition to organized mass protests against CRUISING, WINDOWS, CHARLIE CHAN, and FORT APACHE reported in the last issue of JUMP CUT, antiracist campaigns have been launched against THE FIENDISH PLOT OF DR. FU MANCHU, and two TV mini-series, BEULAH LAND, a slave plantation story, and HANTA YO, an historical portrayal of Dakota Sioux.
+In addition to organized mass protests against CRUISING, WINDOWS, CHARLIE CHAN [AND THE CURSE OF THE DRAGON QUEEN], and FORT APACHE [THE BRONX] reported in the last issue of JUMP CUT, antiracist campaigns have been launched against THE FIENDISH PLOT OF DR. FU MANCHU, and two TV mini-series, BEULAH LAND, a slave plantation story, and HANTA YO, an historical portrayal of Dakota Sioux.
 Further reports can be found in the summer, ’80 issue of Chamba Notes, and a long analysis of the struggle over CRUISING appears summer issue of Cineaste.

 THE CRITICS ARE HAILING BRIAN DE PALMA’S DRESSED TO KILL: